 Watermelon (Citrullus lanatus) is a fruit that has been around for thousands of years, with its cultivation reaching as far back as ancient Egypt.1 It is one of the most popular fruits in the summer.
 In fact, during hot summer days, this fruit is on most people’s grocery lists.

-But because it is made of 90 percent water, watermelon has been wrongly accused of just being a “mixture of sugar and water.”
+But because it is composed of 90% water, watermelon has been wrongly accused of just being a “mixture of sugar and water.”
 However, studies are now proving that it is one of the most promising fruits in the human diet when it comes to nutrient density and vitamin content.2 But is this also applicable to pets?

 If you’re a pet parent, you’ll be pleased to know that dogs can eat watermelon.
-Not only that, but it might be one of the best choices of fruits you can share with your pets while enjoying the warmth of this season.
+Not only that, but it might be one of the best choices of fruits you can share with your pets while enjoying the warmth of the summer.

 Is Watermelon Safe for Dogs?

 With its juiciness and thirst-quenching properties, watermelon is one of the most refreshing fruits you can munch on.
-However, there’s a chance that while you’re eating a slice of watermelon, your beloved pooch might be staring at you with his/her puppy dog eyes.
+However, there’s a chance that while you’re eating a slice of watermelon, your beloved dog might be staring at you with those puppy dog eyes.

 This is one of the most frequent dilemmas when it comes to being a pet parent: determining whether your pets can eat what you’re eating without unknowingly compromising their health.
 Luckily, watermelon is safe for dogs and other pets, so go ahead and give them a bite.

-However, make sure that you remove the watermelon seeds from their portions as this might cause abdominal blockage when eaten in large amounts.
-The skin and rind should also be removed as these may cause stomach upset.3 Note that dogs should not be fed watermelon as a primary source of sustenance, and that it should only be given in moderation.
+However, make sure that you remove the watermelon seeds from their portions as they might cause abdominal blockage when eaten in large amounts.
+The skin and rind should also be removed as these may cause stomach upset.3

 One of the most important factors in maintaining your pet’s overall health is their diet.
-Keeping your pets on a well-balanced, species-appropriate diet will ensure that they will be as healthy as they can be throughout their lives.
+Keeping your pets on a well-balanced, species-appropriate, meat-based diet will ensure that they will be as healthy as possible throughout their lives.

 Watermelon is packed with numerous antioxidants and other nutrients, which may prove to be beneficial for your pets.
 The antioxidants found in this fruit can help destroy the circulating free radicals in your pet’s body, which may positively influence overall body function.4

 Your pets may get this benefit from watermelon as this fruit is rich in lycopene, which gives it its distinct red color.
-In fact, watermelon contains approximately 40 percent more lycopene than raw tomatoes.5
+In fact, watermelon contains approximately 40% more lycopene than raw tomatoes.5

 Can Cats Eat Watermelon, Too?

-You’ve probably found cat videos adorably biting into watermelon halves, chins soaked with watermelon juices and without a care in the world.
-As with their canine counterparts, felines can benefit from eating watermelon occasionally.
+You’ve probably found videos of cats biting into watermelon halves, chins soaked with watermelon juices and without a care in the world.
+Cats that enjoy watermelon are rare (most cats stick to their carnivorous roots), but it’s safe to offer if they show an interest.
 This may be a tasty way for cats to get their fluid intake up, as well as get more antioxidants into their diet, which can both boost their health.

 In a 2007 study, senior cats were given controlled diets containing antioxidants and fatty acids.
 Not only were they healthier, but they also had reduced disease incidence and longer lifespans compared to the group fed with the basal diet without added antioxidants.6

-However, make sure that you don’t feed them too much, as watermelon is high in fructose, and this might cause some health issues if given in excess to both cats and dogs.7 Watermelon seeds and rind should also be removed before being given to your cats to avoid accidentally causing stomach blockage and other health complications.8
+Be sure that you don’t feed watermelon to your cats in excess, as it is high in fructose, and which may cause some health issues for both cats and dogs, including diarrhea.7 Watermelon seeds and rind should also be removed before being given to your cats to avoid accidentally causing stomach blockage and other health complications.8

 Aside from giving your pets their own watermelon slices (with seeds removed), you also have the option of making watermelon frozen treats to help your pets beat the heat.
-Here’s an easy way you can make watermelon treats for doggies and kitties:
+Here’s an easy way you can make watermelon treats for your pets:

 ✓ 1 watermelon